microsoft/fast/specs/menu/menu.md

 - checked - sets the checked value for menuitemcheckbox or menuitemradio items

 *Slots:*
+- before - slot which precedes content
 - content - slot for the content (the default slot for the item)
-- item - the optional children
-- before-content - slot which precedes content, often a glyph or icon
+- after - slot which comes after content
-- after-content - slot which follows content, often a glyph or icon
+- menu - the slot used to generate a submenu

 *CSS Parts*
+- before
 - content
-- before-content
-- after-content
+- after
-- item
+- menu

 *Events:*
-- invoke (event) - event for when the item has been clicked or invoked via keyboard
+- click (event) - event for when the item has been clicked or invoked via keyboard

 ### Anatomy and Appearance